NICKNAME/S: Waxy

 — Perth Wildcats (@PerthWildcats) September 12, 2016

-The 2016 off-season had seen a lot of change in personnel, with three key players from the 16 championship team (Nathan Jawai, Tom Jervis and Jermaine Beal) moving on.
-To replace them, coach Trevor Gleeson brought in Angus Brandt, Jameel McKay and Jaron Johnson and headed into the 2016/17 season attempting to secure the team’s first back-to-back championships since 1991.
+The Wildcats’ 2016 off-season featured major changes, with three players from the 2016 championship team—Nathan Jawai, Tom Jervis, and Jermaine Beal—moving on.
+Head coach Trevor Gleeson brought in replacements Angus Brandt, Jameel McKay, and Jaron Johnson to pursue back-to-back championships, which the club hadn’t achieved since 1991.

-Additionally, Redhage would depart the NBL as one of the Wildcats’ all-time great players, finishing his career with 393 games to his name—380 with the Perth Wildcats (second on the team’s all-time games-played list)—while finishing with 5,819 points and 2,153 rebounds.
+Redhage also retired as one of the Wildcats’ all-time greats, finishing his career with 393 NBL games (380 with the Wildcats) and recording 5,819 points and 2,153 rebounds.

 2017/18

-On the eve of their finals campaign, Martin was named the league’s Best Defensive Player, earning the honour for a record-breaking sixth time and Cotton was named league MVP, becoming just the third Wildcat to win the award after Paul Rogers (2000) and Kevin Lisch (2012).
-Cotton also earned All-NBL First Team honours while Tokoto earned a spot on the All-NBL Second Team.
+Ahead of the finals, Damian Martin earned his sixth Best Defensive Player award, and Cotton claimed MVP honors, becoming only the third Wildcat to win the award after Paul Rogers (2000) and Kevin Lisch (2012).
+Cotton also earned All-NBL First Team selection, and Tokoto was named to the All-NBL Second Team.

 CAIRNS TAIPANS